aprilandjan/vscode-ascii-tree-generator/README.md

 # ascii tree generator

-A VS Code plugin to generate/format ascii tree for files and directories.
+A VS Code plugin to generate ascii tree of directories or formatting selected text to tree strings.

 ## Working In Progress

-This plugin is currently working in progress.
+This plugin is currently working in progress, not avaiable in market yet.

 ## Usage